Strata Global

 Types of loads

-Various types of loads, including dead loads (the weight of the road), live loads (the weight of the equipment and materials), and environmental loads (such as wind and snow) must be considered.
-A thorough analysis of these loads enables to determine the appropriate thickness, reinforcement, and overall configuration of the haul roads.
+It is essential to consider various types of loads, which include dead loads (the weight of the road), live loads (the weight of the equipment and materials), and environmental loads (primarily from water, temperature changes, and freeze-thaw cycles).
+Conducting a detailed analysis of these loads helps in establishing the correct thickness, reinforcement, and overall layout of the haul roads.

 Drainage and water management

 Standing water on haul pads leads to erosion and surface degradation.
 Subsurface drainage is necessary to stop water from infiltrating and saturating the base materials.
 It also controls rutting, erosion and surface failure.
-Proper stormwater management systems include components like gutters, downspouts, storm drains, retention and detention ponds, and permeable surfaces.
+Proper stormwater management relies on features like crowning the road surface, side ditches, culverts, and properly graded slopes to direct water away from the road structure.

 Stabilization techniques